samyap4/TeamZero/README.md

 # TeamZero
 This is an app that I am using to demo the power of Organizations in Auth0.

-This app will require an Auth0 tenant with a SPA, 3 Orgs and several users to run properly.
-Further efforts will be made to automate the construction of the Auth0 tenant to make this is seamless as possible.
+This app will require an Auth0 tenant with several configurations to run properly.

+Further efforts are being done to automate the generation of the tenant to make this a seamless experience.